Local workspaces

 Open folders, browse files, and keep recent sessions ready for the next pass.

-macOS-first code editing
+Desktop-first code editing

 const editor = createWorkspace({

-theme: "sublime",
+theme: "ember",

 fontFace: "JetBrains Mono",